Clay-111/Agentic-AI-Document-Compliance/README.md

 ---
 ## ⚙️ How It Works

+**Note:** ⚠️ The validation rules are currently defined for the sample PDF files located in the `sample_docs` folder.
+To process new or different PDFs, the rules may need to be updated to match the fields and formats of those documents.

 1. Download Tesseract-OCR and install it exactly in this folder `C:\\Program Files\\Tesseract-OCR\\tesseract.exe`
 2. Download Poppler for Windows: https://github.com/oschwartz10612/poppler-windows/releases/
    - Extract the zip exactly here: `C:\poppler`